pikasTech/pikadoc-en/docs/source/对接 IDE.md

 # Docking with IDE
 ## Overview
-The toolset that PikaScript needs to interface with the IDE includes:
+The toolset that PikaPython needs to interface with the IDE includes:

 Package manager pikaPackage.exe